JackLikesHotpot/AniPy-Bot/README.md

 # AniPy Bot
-A Discord bot that uses the AniList GraphIQL API, coded in Python.
+A Discord bot that uses the AniList GraphQL API, coded in Python.
 You can search for anime/manga titles, users, reverse image anime pictures, and more.

 # Features: